Appdynamics/aws-rds-monitoring-extension/README.md

 ## Use Case
 Captures RDS statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.

-**Note : By default, the Machine agent can only send a fixed number of metrics to the controller.
-This extension potentially reports thousands of metrics, so to change this limit, please follow the instructions mentioned [here](https://docs.appdynamics.com/display/PRO40/Metrics+Limits).**

 ## Prerequisite

 If you don't want to provide awsAccessKey and awsSecretKey, please run the extension on EC2 instance and configure Instance Profile by granting below permissions